AkashZala/Strangers-Things/README.md

 - [x] A user should be able to add a location to their posts (see api documentation).
 - [x] The location should appear in the post listing
 - [x] The welcome message should show the number of posts the logged in user has.
+- [x] A user should be able to navigate to a **most expensive post** page which shows the post with the highest price.
+- [x] Prices which are not numbers, should be displayed correctly.

 - [/] A user should see some content on the about us page.
 - [/] A user should be able to navigate to a contact us page.

-- [?]
-Prices which are not numbers, should be displayed correctly.

-- [] A user should be able to navigate to a **most expensive post** page which shows the post with the highest price.

 - [] A user should be able to view the site on mobile device.
 - [] The site should be deployed